charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 \end{bmatrix}
 $$

-The result is that the image will have more concentrated pixel areas and have a higher contrast.
-As seen by the following comparison.
+The result is that the image will have more concentrated pixel areas and higher contrast.
+This is evident in the following comparison:

 ![Dithering results](../assets/images/eink_art/dithering_example.png)

-**Figure:** A greyscale image (A), dithering using Floyd-Steinberg (B) and using Atkinson Dithering (C).
+**Figure:** A grayscale image (A), dithering using Floyd-Steinberg (B), and using Atkinson Dithering (C).

-It might be a little difficult to see, but notice how (B) is more greay than (C).
+It might be subtle, but notice how (B) appears more grayish than (C).
-This is a lot more visually clear when applied on an actual physical low-res e-ink screen.
+This difference is much more noticeable on an actual, physical, low-res e-ink screen.

-Now the implementation is doing a lot of for-loops, so Python is not really the best option.
-And Pillow only implemented Floyd-Steinberg.
-But using Numba we can get something working really quick.
+Atkinson dithering isn't implemented in Pillow (yet), which only supports Floyd-Steinberg.
+Since the process involves many for-loops, Python isn't the most efficient choice for this task.
+However, by using Numba, we can speed things up and quickly get a working solution.
+As seen in;

 <details markdown="1">
 <summary><b>Atkinson Dithering Python Implementations</b></summary>